Henry Ware Lawton: Philippine–American War

 General Emilio Aguinaldo, first President of the Philippines, referred to Lawton as "The General of the Night."
 When asked why he used that reference, Aguinaldo replied that Lawton was a night general and had attacked him (Aguinaldo) so often at night, he never knew when Lawton was coming.

-During the Battle of Paye, Lawton was, as usual, in the midst of the fighting and was killed by a Filipino sharpshooter, coincidentally under the command of a general named Licerio Gerónimo.
+During the Battle of San Mateo, Lawton was, as usual, in the midst of the fighting and was killed by a Filipino sharpshooter, coincidentally under the command of a general named Licerio Gerónimo who possibly had Native American descent himself as Indians (Native Americans), Mestizos, and Criollos were once sent by Spain to serve as soldiers in the Philippines.
 He was the highest ranking American officer to fall in battle in either the Spanish–American or Philippine–American Wars.
 A vacancy had existed for a brigadier general in the Regular Army, and rumors had circulated for months as to whom the President would promote.
 The final tribute of recognition from the President and army had already been paid in the form of the promotion for Lawton on the day of his death.
 The adjutant general's office was processing the promotion when word was received in the White House of Lawton's death.

 Lawton laid in repose at the chapel in Paco Cemetery Manila.
 His body left the Philippines on board the U.S. Army Transport Thomas on December 30, 1899.
 The Thomas reached the shores of San Francisco on Tuesday, January 30, 1900.
 Lawton was laid to rest at Arlington National Cemetery on February 3, 1900.